Philosophy of Mind

 ANTHOLOGIES and TEXTBOOKS

 David Chalmers, ed.
-(2002) Philosophy of Mind: Classical and Contemporary Readings (OUP), referred to as Chalmers below, contains many of the papers you’ll need.
-There are no set textbooks, but I strongly recommend that you pick up a copy of Jaegwon Kim’s Philosophy of Mind, 3rd ed.
-(Westview Press, 2011), which is an excellent introduction to the subject, written by one of its foremost theorists, and covers most of the topics we’ll look at.
-(The exceptions are action and perception, which are only briefly discussed in chapter 7.)
-Also recommended are:
+(2002) Philosophy of Mind: Classical and Contemporary Readings (OUP), referred to below as Chalmers, contains many of the papers you’ll need.
+There are no set textbooks, but I strongly recommend Jaegwon Kim’s Philosophy of Mind, 3rd ed.
+(Westview Press, 2011), which is an excellent introduction to the subject, written by one of its foremost theorists, and covering most of the topics we’ll look at.
+I’ve suggested chapters from it as introductory reading for some topics, but it would be profitably read in the vacation before you do the course.
+At the very least, you should read the first three chapters, which discuss topics we don’t cover but which it will be useful to know about, such as substance dualism and behaviourism.

-- David Braddon-Mitchell and Frank Jackson (2006) Philosophy of Mind and Cognition (Blackwell)
+*David Braddon-Mitchell and Frank Jackson (2007) Philosophy of Mind and Cognition: An Introduction, 2nd ed.
+(Blackwell).

 1. THE TYPE-IDENTITY THEORY

 What is the type-identity theory, and what is the best argument for it?
-What problem does multiple realizability pose to the theory?
-Can it be met?
+What is the multiple realizability argument against the theory?
+Is it decisive?

 *Jaegwon Kim (2011) Philosophy of Mind, 3rd edition (Westview Press), Ch.
 4.